kagsteiner/RPGMaker_AICharacter/README.md

 - Result variable: when the LLM has finished this command, it will fill this variable with one of these values: 1 (LLM believes it has reached the goal), -1 (LLM believes it will be unable to reach the goal anymore), 0 (LLM wants to continue pursuing this goal).
 NOTE there is currently a bug that if the variable is 1 or -1 before calling the command, the command will not work.
 Either use different variables or initialize the variable to 0 before calling the command.
 - Switch Policy: describe which game switches the LLM should have available to manipulate, what they do, mwybe why it wants to use them to reach the goal.
 - Allowed Switch Ids: Comma-separated list of switches the LLM can switch.
 Note that I have never tried this out, but it might have potential.
+If the player performs a chat or give action towards this NPC while this command is running, it will be interrupted, no dialog or action is produced, the result variable remains unchanged.
+The user cannot detect this interruption, but in the normal loop this isn't required.

 ## Usage
 Put the two plugins AICharacter and ChatMenu into the js/plugins folder of your game.
 Then go to the plugin manager to define the following plugin parameters: